 Ticket marketplaces are one market that always breeds niche innovation.
 Some have created niches in the sports gambling market, others in community events, small and large.
 Instead of creating carbon copies of other ticketing sites, the most innovative ones have plugged a hole in the wall of need.

 Thus they have their target markets: events planners, sports fans who either hate it when the home team loses or deep-dive into statistics to buy tickets to a game they’re likely to get refunded.
 As companies develop their products, more niche markets will reveal themselves, sometimes changing everything.

-Whatever niche you decide to create, it will help you spend your marketing budget wisely.
+Whatever niche you decide to create, will help you spend your marketing budget wisely.
 It might also lead to more product development opportunities for your organizations, as gaps again start showing.
 Don’t go find a niche.
 Start making it now.

 Hattie is a writer and researcher living in Boise, Idaho.
 She has a varied background, including education and sports journalism.
 She is a former electronic content manager and analyst for a government agency.
 She recently completed her MBA and enjoys local ciders.